pgmpofu/exampleblog/README.md

 5. Install MongoDB.
 Installation instructions can be found [here](https://docs.mongodb.com/manual/installation/).
 The download can be found [here](https://www.mongodb.com/download-center)

 6. Add the Freemarker Templating Engine [library](https://freemarker.apache.org/freemarkerdownload.html) to your pom.xml file.
 This library will help to develop web pages easily.

+## Running The Application
+1. Navigate to the main class

+2. Right click and select Run

+3. Navigate to localhost:4547